“A person's worth is measured by the worth of what he values.”

 Copywriting is a lot like philosophy: It involves pondering a lot of head-scratching questions, pulling answers from obscure places, sharing stories that make an impact and generally pushing yourself to be better.

-That’s the revelation I had during the early days of the COVID-19 pandemic when I was looking for something to recalibrate my path.
-Fast forward to consuming a bunch of podcasts, books and articles and I’ve dug a hole too deep to climb out of.
+That is the revelation Jamie Ryder had during the early days of the COVID-19 pandemic when he was looking for something to recalibrate his path.
+Fast forward to consuming a bunch of podcasts, books and articles and he’s dug a hole too deep to climb out of.

-When not standing on my philosophical soapbox, you’ll find me writing horror and fantasy fiction, drinking Japanese sake and writing about drinks from all over the world at Yamato Magazine and Drink To That.
+When not standing on his philosophical soapbox, you’ll find Ryder writing horror and fantasy fiction, drinking Japanese sake and writing about drinks from all over the world at Yamato Magazine and Drink To That.

 Stoicism is an ancient philosophy that originated in Ancient Greece with a man called Zeno of Citium.
 Zeno was a merchant who was shipwrecked in Athens and lost all of his possessions.
 To find answers to his troubles he consulted an Oracle, who told him to take on the complexion of the dead.